samsuh/2026-journal/README.md

 # 2026-journal

+## 5/11/26 - Monday
+- DONE ~~tires finally changed~~ need to safely run a test.
+- cycle day. might rain in the afternoon.

 ## 5/10/26 - Sunday
 - Rest day from exercise cuz i wont have the chance for one in the next few days.
 - cycle tomorrow, so the days line up for powerlifting coaching on thursday